apache/couchdb-documentation/src/api/database/find.rst

 query to your next query.
 Remember to keep the query selector the same, otherwise you will receive unexpected results.
 This will return the next set of results.
 To paginate backwards use the previous bookmarks to return the previous set of results.
+One thing to note, the presence of a bookmark doesn't guarantee that there are more results.
+The only way to test for more results is to fetch the next page.

 .. _api/db/find/index: